glouwa/d3-hypertree/readme.md

 ## Usage

-Parent dom element and data source are the only configuration parameters required:
+Parent DOM element and data source are the only configuration parameters required.

 ```typescript
 new hyt.Hypertree(